 A: Supplements are not necessary for vegetarians who are in good health and eating a healthy, balanced diet.
 Supplements should certainly not be used as a substitute for healthy eating.
 There is some debate among experts in the UK as to whether supplements are necessary or effective in particular during pregnancy ~ find out more about supplements.

 For suggestions on healthy eating look at our V-healthy pages.
-If you have a health issue or would like to seek the guidance of a professional, qualified nutritionist then please contact us: firstname.lastname@example.org
+If you have a health issue and would like help in identifying a professional, qualified nutritionist then please contact us: firstname.lastname@example.org

 Q: Is there a vegetarian alternative to my prescription drug?